“It’s basically adult girl scout camp. You’re gonna love it.”

 While we sat around her firepit, Kelly Cox excitedly told me about a statewide outdoors workshop run by Florida FWC and sent me the link to sign up.
 Cox heads up Everglades policy for Florida Audubon.
 She’s also a dear neighbor and friend here in Tavernier.
 So, when the chance to join her and other Florida outdoors-women for a weekend in the wild came up, I didn’t hesitate.

 The actual name of girl scout camp is FWC’s Becoming an Outdoors-Woman workshop – BOW for short.
+It isn’t officially affiliated with the girl scouts, but there are a lot of shared values.
 A measly $175 covers cabin lodging (dorm style) and gourmet food for three days and two nights.
 There are clean showers and bathrooms.
 It also includes all workshops and night activities.

 When the week came, Cox’s mom Susie joined us for the festivities.
 “Being over the age of 60 with more free time on my hands,” she said, “I decided to step out of my comfort zone and try something new.”

 We drove up to Everglades Youth Conservation Camp in West Palm Beach to begin our long weekend at stay-away camp.
 The grounds are gorgeous – set around a freshwater lake stocked with fish, surrounded by flowers and native plants and full of opportunities to have fun.

 The stated goal of the BOW program is to allow anyone to learn more outdoors skills and to become more comfortable being in the wild.
 Intended for women particularly but open to anyone, the courses are run by FWC officers and scientists who volunteer their time to share their skills and knowledge.
 I had little idea about what I’d signed up for, but I left with a buoyed spirit, some new skills and wonderful memories.